What Is Hempcrete?

 How Is Hempcrete Made?

-Being a fibrous and dry material, hempcrete is cast around a steel, timber or concrete form.
+Being a fibrous and dry material, the hemp lime is cast around a steel, timber or concrete form.
 It does not require any expansion joints because the lime properties give hempcrete great flexibility and durability.

 Learn more about the entire hempcrete making process.